Optimizing the Return Process

 On the other hand, installing smart retail lockers that work as both a product delivery and product return vehicle is a true win/win.
 Labor costs for a return via a smart locker are almost negligible.
 Further, a typical return via Buy Online, Pick-up in Locker (BOPIL®) takes the customer less than 30 seconds, and 92% of consumers will buy a product again if the returns process is easy!

 The entire returns process with lockers is fast and efficient.
 Customers can initiate the return via mobile app or online, return the product via selecting “drop off” at the lockers, scan or enter their return barcode, and then place it in a locker.
 Customers also automatically receive an email confirming that their returned product was received.
 Most importantly, lockers can be configured so that only certain doors can be used for returns, allowing stores to balance capacity between order pick-ups and returns.

-Retailer costs for returns may vary greatly, but in-store returns are typically the most efficient and cost-effective shaving off 18 days of processing time.
-Installing smart lockers and recommending them as the “preferred channel” for returns offer a direct to the bottom-line savings.
+Retailer costs for returns may vary greatly, but in-store returns are typically the most efficient and cost-effective, shaving off 18 days of processing time.
+Installing smart lockers and recommending them as the “preferred channel” for returns offer direct to the bottom-line savings.

 - The National Retail Federation.
 (2021).
 Customer Returns in the Retail Industry 2020 [Report].
 Retrieved from: https://nrf.com/research/customer-returns-retail-industry

 - Saleh, Khalid.
 Invesp.
 E-commerce Product Return Rate – Statistics and Trends [Infographic].
 (2021, April 11). https://www.invespcro.com/blog/ecommerce-product-return-rate-statistics/.

 - Andrew Petersen, J & Kumar, V. MIT Sloan Management Review.
 Can Product Returns Make You Money?.
 (2010, April 1). https://sloanreview.mit.edu/article/can-product-returns-make-you-money.